hpschry/robotframework-lint/README.md

 Rules are simple python classes.
 For more information about how to write rules, see the
 [robotframework-lint wiki](https://github.com/boakley/robotframework-lint/wiki)

+This branch applies an idea from https://stackoverflow.com/questions/8897593/similarity-between-two-text-documents for the similarity analysis of robot framework keywords.

 Argument files
 --------------